Acova/DIS-vLab-Server-2_0/README.md

 #### Reverse proxy configuration

 After the implementation of WebSockets, the usage of uWSGI was no longer necesary, as the Socket.IO package creates a production ready server.
 Anyways, we still neeed to configure Nginx as a reverse proxy, and to translate WebSockets into HTTP.
+Create the file **/etc/nginx/conf.d/dvls.conf**

 ```nginx
 server {
     listen 443 ssl;